Japanese ‘Saw’ or nokogiri (鋸)

 Why can’t I sharpen my why Japanese pull saw?

-Most Japanese handsaws such as a Ryoba are designed not to be restartable but replaceable.
-There are a lot of benefits of choosing a modern Japanese saw
+Most Japanese handsaws such as a Ryoba are designed not to be resharpenable but replaceable.
+There are a lot of benefits to choosing a modern Japanese saw

 Can I replace the blade of a Japanese saw?